Home Business & TechEconomy Rwanda Hosts the 6th Africa Tea Convention and Exhibition

 Participants enjoying Rwanda tea

-This prestigious event brought together global tea industry stakeholders to discuss innovations, sustainability, and the future of tea production and trade in Africa.
+Participants include global tea industry stakeholders who discussed innovations, sustainability, and the future of tea production and trade in Africa.

-George Omuga, Managing Director of EATTA, emphasized the importance of unity in the tea industry.
 “This year’s theme, ‘Harmony in the Cup: Promoting Tea for People and the Planet,’ reflects our commitment to sustainability, climate resilience, and the socio-economic contributions of tea to Africa.
-We are here to showcase the best of African tea production and explore cutting-edge technologies that have transformed the entire tea value chain.”
+We are here to showcase the best of African tea production and explore cutting-edge technologies that have transformed the entire tea value chain,” said George Omuga, Managing Director of EATTA,

-This year’s event will underscore the critical role tea plays in Africa’s economic development.
+This year’s event underscored the critical role tea plays in Africa’s economic development.
 “Tea is not just a crop; it’s a lifeline for millions.
 “The tea industry provides employment opportunities, uplifts rural communities, and contributes significantly to GDP and foreign exchange earnings.” said Mr. Omuga.

 Exhibition